Bydgoszcz Cathedral: Second World War

 On January 9, 1940, the parish church was handed over by German occupying forces, formally forbidding any Poles to enter.
-Its new pastor was Father Alojzy Kaluschke, then prebendary of the Jesuits church on the main Old Square.
-Most valuable items were pillaged and sent away into Germany; to avoid such a pillage, church staff moved part of the religious equipment to country manor houses around Bydgoszcz.
+Its new pastor was Father Alojzy Kaluschke, then prebendary of the Jesuit church on the main Old Square.
+Most valuable items were pillaged and sent away to Germany; to avoid such pillage, church staff moved part of the religious equipment to country manor houses around Bydgoszcz.
 For instance, the image of the Virgin Mary with the Rose, identified as a masterpiece, could have been spirited off on July 23, 1943, during the night, to the church of Mąkowarsko, 35 km north of Bydgoszcz.
-It was brought back onto the altar of the side chapel, on September 26, 1945.
+It was brought back to the altar of the side chapel, on September 26, 1945.

-Fightings for the liberation of Bydgoszcz (January 1945) caused serious damages to the church: artillery shells burned the roof and destroyed stained glass windows.
+Fighting for the liberation of Bydgoszcz (January 1945) caused serious damage to the church: artillery shells burned the roof and destroyed stained glass windows.
 Shortly after the war, the leaking roof regularly let rain drip into the nave.

 Postwar period

 After the end of World War II, the new parish priest, Father Franciszek Hanelt proceeded to heal war damage and renovate the temple.
 In 1950, the Madonna and the Rose was moved for conservation to Nicolaus Copernicus University in Toruń.
-The renovation of the stained glasses was realized by Edward Kwiatkowski, lecturer at the Faculty of History and Art of Toruń and a student of Henryk Jackowski-Nostitz, who directed the polychromy of the church before the war, via his stained glass studio "Polichromia" in Poznań: the technique followed was the one used in the 13th century on Gothic stained glass windows of the Sainte-Chapelle in Paris.
+The renovation of the stained glass was realized by Edward Kwiatkowski, lecturer at the Faculty of History and Art of Toruń and a student of Henryk Jackowski-Nostitz, who directed the polychromy of the church before the war, through his stained-glass studio "Polichromia" in Poznań: the technique followed was the one used in the 13th century on Gothic stained-glass windows of the Sainte-Chapelle in Paris.

 Works at the church lasted from 1952 to 1954.

-In 1966, Primate of Poland Stefan Wyszyński crowned the image of Madonna with the Rose, titling it Our Lady of Beautiful Love.
+In 1966, the Primate of Poland, Stefan Wyszyński crowned the image of Madonna with the Rose, titling it Our Lady of Beautiful Love.
 From 1982 to 1996, Jan Nowak, the Vicar for the city, took residence in the church, before moving to the Diocese of Siedlce as ordinary.
 On September 5, 1993, the Archbishop of Gniezno, Henryk Muszyński, raised the parish church to the dignity of Collegiate church, establishing a bishopric chapter dedicated to Our Lady of Beautiful Love (Matki Bożej Pięknej Miłości).

-On June 7, 1999, during a mass celebrated in Bydgoszcz in front of 600 000 people Pope John Paul II granted the parish the title of co-cathedral of the Archdiocese of Gniezno.
+On June 7, 1999, during a Mass celebrated in Bydgoszcz in front of 600,000 people Pope John Paul II granted the parish the title of co-cathedral of the Archdiocese of Gniezno.
 In 2001, archbishop Henryk Muszyński celebrated the 750th anniversary of the Our Lady of the Scapular, and in 2002, he celebrated the 500th anniversary of the Marian local shrine, for which occasion Pope John Paul II sent a special letter.
 One year later Jubilee Doors were unveiled and dedicated.

 Since 1997, a complete restoration of the church has been carried out, both inside and outside: